 Stack it up

-A stack of technologies on the GPU are needed for deep learning, including:
+A stack of technologies on the GPU is needed for deep learning, including:

 GPU driver : Enables the operating system to talk to the graphics card.